ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/built_in_tests.md

    mbed test -m <new_target> -t gcc_arm --compile -c
    ```

-   You'll see some build errors.
-These errors should reduce and eventually disappear as more HAL components are ported.
+   If you see some build errors, it means that some HAL modules required to run the tests are missing and need porting.

 1. You can see the full list of built tests: